BawdyAnarchist/quBSD/Future_Development.md

 	Creating a log files.
 Works nicely with quBSD.lib qubsd setup script needs to include line to rm the log on startx

-start_jail stop_jail new functions embed the errors in the function.
-Review all scripts for this revision

-Test out having the rootjails at high security levels when turned off.
+Test having the rootjails at high security levels when turned off.

 qb-dpi - make it so that a program can launch under alt dpi settings and return to normal
 	- You could even add it as an option to qb-cmd, and i3gen.sh/conf